smourier/TraceSpy/README.md

 Things that are in TraceSpy but not in WpfTraceSpy:
 * File Open, File Save, File Save As are not there.
 I'm not sure it' so useful since we can copy all lines to the clipboard.
-* Quick Colorizers are not part of WpfTraceSpy.
+* Quick Colorizers are not part of WpfTraceSpy, but you have Regex Colorizers.

 ![wpftracespy.png](doc/wpftracespy.png?raw=true)